cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 platforms = ["linux/amd64"]
 ```

-This will overwrite the platforms variable and so, will build only for one platform.
+This will override the platforms variable, so the image will be built for a single platform only.

-Also, if you want to build everything into your own repository and manage the same tags, it's possible.
-In the future
+If you’d like to build everything into your own repository while managing the same tags, that’s also possible.
+We may cover that in a future post.
-we may write another post explaining this.